20911357Pinyaphat/20911357-smart-finance-assistant/README.md

 # 📊 Smart Finance Assistant – Student Project Template

-Welcome to your project repository for the **ISYS2001 Final Programming Project**.
-This repo provides a starting point for building your **Smart Finance Assistant**.
+Welcome to my project repository for the **ISYS2001 Final Programming Project**.
+This repo will explain how my project does and the instructions to run the notebook **Smart Finance GIRLY Assistant**.

 ---